Benunc/scripturememory/workers/API.md

    - All operations verify user ownership

 3. **Points Integration**
-   - Adding a verse awards 100 points
+   - Adding a verse awards 10 points (limited to 3 verses per day)
    - Points are tracked in user stats
    - Points events are recorded for history